conor19w/Binance-Futures-Trading-Bot/README.md

 * GUI if people were interested (could take a while I've no experience here)
 ---
 ## Latest Changes (if any):
+* Added Trailing Stop into the backtester.
+(25/04/22)
 * Added feature which can close a position based on a condition, by returning a flag close_pos from a strategy.
 (24/04/22)
 * Added feature to trade each coin with an isolated account balance in Backtester, activated with new flag variable 'Trade_Each_Coin_With_Separate_Accounts'.
 (19/04/22)
 * Added option to create a csv file from a backtest __Line 33__.
 (19/04/22)